 6. Able to onsight lead 5.9 traditional climbs at the time of the training course and is capable of giving a lead demonstration with movement that inspires confidence and is worthy of emulation.

-Please submit the following documents through your myAMGA dashboard during the scheduled application period, listed lower on this page:
+Please submit the following three documents via email to the Climbing Instructor Program Manager, Andrew Megas-Russell, during the scheduled application period listed lower on this page.

 1. Cover letter expressing your interest in becoming a provider

 2. Professional resume that highlights a background in teaching or instructing

 3. Climbing instruction and teaching: Applicants must use the resume-template provided by the AMGA

 • Document 10 - 5.9 (or harder) traditional climbs within the past year